PwnHubCTF/PownCTF/README.md

 Multiple instances are deployed by the player, when he need it.

+# Instance configuration

+In order to use challenge instance, you need to have a deployer installed

+More info on the dedicaced repository [https://github.com/PwnHubCTF/deployer](https://github.com/PwnHubCTF/deployer)

+# XSS Challenge configuration

+If your challenge need the XSS Bot, it need to be configured (same as the deployer)

+More info on the dedicaced repository [https://github.com/PwnHubCTF/xss_bot](https://github.com/PwnHubCTF/xss_bot)

 ## Exemple of a complex configuration

 In this exemple, we're going to setup a multiple instance challenge, with signed flag